edliaw/edliaw-neuron.github.io/chanfa.md

 # 缠法 Chán Fǎ

-Chan fa, or silk-reeling, is a spiraling method of force generation that is a basic principle of Taijiquan.
+Chan fa is a spiraling method of force generation that is a basic principle of Taijiquan.
 It involves the sequential rotation of segments of the body in coordination to produce torque.

 According to <chenxin>, chan fa could be classified into as many as 12 different types: forward/retreating, left/right, top/bottom, inward/outward, positive/negative, and big/small:
 ```